brettkolodny/slice/README.md

 * bool

 ## Variables
 Variables are declared using the `let` keyword.
-Variables must be declared with a value.
+Variables must be declared with a value and a type.
 ```
-let name = "Brett"
+let name: string = "Brett"
-let favorite_number = 6
+let favorite_number: int = 6
-let slice_is_great = True
+let slice_is_great: bool = True
 ```
-Variables can also be declared with a set type.
-If a variable is declared in such a way and is then reassigned to a different type an error is thrown.
+After declaration variables can be reassigned to a new value of the same type.
 ```
-let name = "Brett"
+let name: string = "Brett"
 let last_name: string = "Kolodny"
-name = "John" #Ok
+name = "John" # Ok
-last_name = True #Bad
+last_name = True # Bad
 ```

 ## Lists